Opening or taking over a restaurant

 Cost of raw materials

-The cost of raw materials represents a significant proportion of the budget, often between 30% and 35% of sales.
-Rigorous inventory management is therefore crucial to avoid wastage and optimize margins.
-Price fluctuations can have a direct impact on profitability, hence the importance of diversifying sources of supply to minimize risk and benefit from the best prices.
+The cost of raw materials accounts for a significant portion of the budget, often between 30% and 35% of revenue.
+Rigorous inventory management is therefore crucial to prevent waste and optimize margins.
+Price fluctuations can directly impact profitability, which is why it is important to diversify supply sources to minimize risks and secure the best prices.

 Marketing and advertising

-The budget allocated to marketing and advertising is essential to ensure the visibility and appeal of your fast-food restaurant.
-In general, it's advisable to devote between 5% and 10% of your overall budget to an effective launch campaign.
-Online presence has become indispensable: creating a website costs between €1,000 and €5,000, while social network management can be outsourced for €200 to €500 a month.
-At the same time, it's a good idea to invest in communication tools such as printed flyers, a presentation video and professional photos for your social networks.
+The budget allocated to marketing and advertising is essential to ensuring the visibility and appeal of your fast-food restaurant.
+In general, it’s recommended to allocate between 5% and 10% of your overall budget to an effective launch campaign.
+An online presence has become essential: creating a website costs between €1,000 and €5,000, while social media management can be outsourced for €200 to €500 per month.
+At the same time, it’s a good idea to invest in communication tools such as printing flyers, producing a promotional video, and taking professional photos for your social media accounts.

-Paid advertising and SEO on the Internet, as well as collaborations with influencers , can also boost your visibility.
-Finally, don't forget to set aside a budget for unforeseen and exceptional expenses (fines, natural disasters, etc.).
+Paid advertising and SEO on the Internet, as well as collaborations with influencers, can also boost your visibility.
+Finally, don't forget to set aside a budget for unforeseen events and exceptional expenses (fines, natural disasters, etc.).

 New technologies and software

-With the foodservice sector undergoing a technological transformation, it'sessential to adopt the latest innovations to stay competitive.
-Today's customers expect modern services such as click and collect, delivery, digital menus and ordering kiosks for a seamless experience.
-To meet these expectations, it's advisable to equip your restaurant with a state-of-the-art ecosystem, integrating all these functionalities.
+As the restaurant industry undergoes a technological transformation, it isessential to adopt the latest innovations to remain competitive.
+Today, customers expect modern services such as click-and-collect, delivery, digital menus, and self-order kiosks to ensure a seamless experience.
+To meet these expectations, it is advisable to equip your restaurant with a state-of-the-art technology ecosystem that integrates all these features.

-You'll need to plan for the purchase of specific equipment (tablet, cash drawer, hand shower, printer, payment terminal).
-In addition to this equipment, the initial cost of installation and the monthly subscription to the management software must be included in your opening budget.
+You will need to budget for the purchase of specific equipment (tablet, cash drawer, handheld scanner, printer, payment terminal).
+In addition to this equipment, the initial setup cost and the monthly fees for the management software subscription must be included in your startup budget.
+To learn more about the pricing and offers for our solutions, visit our dedicated page.

 Innovorder's experts are here to help you prioritize these tools according to your specific needs.

-Opening a fast-food restaurant requires a substantial budget, divided between initial expenses, administrative costs and recurring charges, both fixed and variable.
-However, by optimizing the costs associated with location, equipment and choosing the right financing options, you can make this project more accessible and profitable in the long term.
+Opening a fast-food restaurant requires a substantial budget to cover initial expenses, administrative costs, and recurring expenses—whether fixed or variable.
+However, by optimizing costs related to location and equipment and choosing the right financing options, you can make this project more accessible and profitable in the long term.

 -